paulwizviz/learn-tendermint/docs/tendermint.md

 You build this type of application using ABCI Go package [ABCI Go package](https://github.com/tendermint/tendermint/tree/v0.34.x/abci).
 Please refer to the [ABCI specification](https://github.com/tendermint/tendermint/tree/v0.34.x/spec/abci) for more information.

+You will also find an example of a native ABCI app [here](../cmd/tmint/ex1/main.go).
+This is incorporated into an example in solo network [here](../deployments/tmint/solo.yml) which is based on this [dockerfile](../build/tmint/dev.dockerfile).

 ### ABCI application as a separate process

 In this configuration, the ABCI application runs as a separate process.
 The application and tendermint core communicate via sockets.

+## Working networks

+You will find a collection of networks for you to conduct experiments.

+* Solo network
+* Cluster network

+### Solo network

+The solo network has one running tendermint node in a setup intended for you to experiment.
+The node is based on docker image derived from this [dockerfile](../build/tendermint/dev.dockerfile).
+In the dockerfile an executable `tendermint` is derived from this [source code](https://github.com/tendermint/tendermint.git).

+You will find a docker-compose network comprising a single node.
+The configuration is [here](../deployments/tmint/solo.yml).

+To experiment with the network, use the scripts provided and run the following commands.

+* `./scripts/tendermint.sh image build` to create the solo node.
+* `./scripts/ops.sh solo start` to activate the network.
+* `./scripts/ops.sh solo stop` to de-activate the network.

+You will also find example scripts and application using [curl](../examples/tmint/curl/txn.sh) to simulate a client application.
+Use the client to:

+* Get status of the solo node.
+* Send a transaction.
+* Query the node.

 ## Useful References